How do I find counselling?

 Accessing counselling through the public system

-In the public system you might be able to access counselling through services at a hospital, a community mental health team or program, or your child's school.
+In the public system you might be able to access counselling through, a community mental health team or program, or your child's school.
 There is usually no cost to you.

 For example, you may be able to access free counselling through Child & Youth Mental Health services after an intake interview (for ages 18 and under), or free drop-in counselling at Foundry Centres or Foundry Virtual for young people ages 12-24 and their caregivers.